-1) Focus on providing safe multimodal transportation led by a Metro DOT.
-Milestones to include reducing our drive alone rate from 79% to 70% by 2025 and begin shift remaining car trips to EVs 2) Identify and secure Dedicated Funding by 2024.
-Commit GF dollars to transit, sidewalks, bikeways, and traffic calming (incl \$34 million to WeGo) to help reduce drive alone trips.
-3) Complete 50% of the 71 miles of the Priority Sidewalk Network by 2025.
+Vision: Increase the quality, availability, and sMobilityVision: Increase the quality, availability, and sMobilityTargets: Reduce Metro's Vehicle Miles TravelecVehicle (EV) adoption rate up to 40% by 2050.
+Vision: Increase the quality, availability, and safety of transportation options for cleaner air, healthier commutes, and better access to jobs and opportunities.
+Targets: Reduce Metro's Vehicle Miles Traveled (VMT) by 40% by 2050 and increase Electric Vehicle (EV) adoption rate up to 40% by 2050.
+Policy Focus Priority Actions Empower Nashvillians of All Ages and Abilities to Bike 1) Focus on providing safe multimodal transportation led by a Metro DOT.
+Milestones to include reducing our drive alone rate from 79 % Develop Vision Zero Program: Make our streets safer for walking and biking to 70% by 2025 and begin shift remaining car trips to EVs 2) Identify and secure Dedicated Funding by 2024.
+Commit GF dollars to transit, sidewalks, bikeways, and traffic calming (incl \$34 million to Expand Access to Shared Urban Mobility Devices WeGo) to help reduce drive alone trips.
+3) Complete 50% of the 71 miles of the Priority Sidewalk Network by Move More People by Investing in WeGo, Implementing Better Bus, and Committing to High Capacity Transit Corridors 2025.
 Prioritize transit-dependent populations and complete new sidewalks in areas that need them most first.
-4) Complete the 91-mile priority bike network by investing \$8 million per year for five years and complete the 23-mile CityCentral Greenway to help reduce drive alone trips and provide mobility options.
-5) Work with Metro Council to pass Transportation Demand Management (TDM) legislation.
-Ensure it is on-par with peer cities and requires major developers to reduce drive alone trips.
+4) Complete the 91-mile priority bike network by investing \$8 million Improve Mobility through Land Use Policies and Practices per year for five years and complete the 23-mile CityCentral Greenway to help reduce drive alone trips and provide mobility Organize Metro Institutions and Process to Deliver a Better Multimodal Transportation System Work with Metro Council to pass Transportation Demand Management (TDM) legislation.
+Ensure it is on-par with peer cities Develop Comprehensive and Mandatory Transportation Demand Management (TDM) Policies and Programs and requires induction developers to reduce universities.
 6) Transition Metro vehicle, transit, and school bus fleet to electric or other low-emissions technologies.
-Provide and maintain critical infrastructure to support EVs.
-7) Guided by NashvilleNext, invest in multimodal development in

-/) Guided by NashvilleNext, invest in multimodal development in the core, centers and transit corridors in ways that meet the needs of residents by providing affordable housing, access to jobs, education, etc. while reducing sprawl.

-Leadership initiative: Convene Metro Affordable Housing and Transportation Taskforce to develop policies that lead to more transit-oriented, compact development and more affordable housing in Davidson County that is accessible to transit.
+Provide and maintain critical Reduce Emissions from Freight/Goods Movement Intrastructure to support Evs.
+7) Guided by NashvilleNext, invest in multimodal development in the core, centers and transit corridors in ways that meet the needs of Invest in "Green" Transportation Vehicles and Infrastructure residents by providing affordable housing, access to jobs, education, etc. while reducing sprawl.
+Leadership initiative: Convene Metro Affordable Housing and Transportation Taskforce to develop policies that lead transit-oriented, compact development and more affordable housing in Davidson County that is accessible to transit.
+Equity: Develop an equity-screening tool that is used for every major Metro modal plan and ensures infrastructure is are distributed equitably.
+Lock-In Effects to Avoid: A lack of dedicated funding is causing Metro to fall further behind peer cities.
+Restrict the of new fossil fuel-powered vehicles.
+Provide and maintain adequate EV infrastructure Leadership initiative: Convene Metro Affordable Housing and Transportation Taskforce to develop policies that lead to more transit-oriented, compact development and more affordable housing in Davidson County that is accessible to transit.
 Equity: Develop an equity-screening tool that is used for every major Metro modal plan and ensures infrastructure investments are distributed equitably.

-Lock-In Effects to Avoid: A lack of dedicated funding is causing Metro to fall further behind peer cities.
-Restrict the purchase of new fossil fuel-powered vehicles.
-Provide and maintain adequate EV infrastructure
+I be a development and for every major Metro modal plan and ensures infrastructure investments are distributed equitably.